phil-chp/Prep/README.md

 I hold no rights on these programs all credit goes their creators.
 All that I'm doing is putting them together in a simple script.

+### Extra

+Special Thanks to Kyrela, a guy in my class who came up to me saying that they've been using my script for some time now.
+He's given me some help and motivation to keep maintaing this!